dwhiffing/final-lift-js13k/NOTES.md

-when on lower floor, should be above 0 when on higher floor, should be below 16 should only have 2 options at first, goes up as difficulty increases
+when on lower floor, should be above 0 when on higher floor, should be below 16

-# need menu

-display score at end of game

-# add "sequence" puzzle (difficulty adds more options)

-sequence: The player is given a sequence of numbers and must determine the next number in the sequence. sequence gets more complicated based on difficulty

 # add scoring system